Managing Principal, Financial Advisor

 Jeffrey is the Managing Principal of his own wealth advisory practice associated with Wells Fargo Advisors Financial Network, and is in his 27th year as a financial advisor.
 Jeff has built a team that is committed to the highest standards of client service.
 He and his team are dedicated to earning each client’s trust by providing sound investment advice, with a professional and personalized approach.

 Jeff is proud to have been recognized by Forbes as one of America’s Top 250 Wealth Advisors for the fourth straight year in 2020, ranking #69 in the Nation.
-He was also named to Barron’s Top 100 Independent Financial Advisors in 2020 for the second straight year, ranking #37 in the Nation.
-Additionally, Jeff was recognized in Barron’s Top 1200 Financial Advisors for the seventh straight year, as well as the Forbes Best-In-State Wealth Advisors, ranking #3 in the State.
+He was also named to Barron’s Top 100 Independent Financial Advisors in 2020 for the second straight year, ranking #37 in the Nation for 2020.
+Additionally, Jeff was recognized in Barron’s Top 1200 Financial Advisors for the sixth straight year, as well as the Forbes Best-In-State Wealth Advisors, ranking #1 Private Wealth Advisor in the State of Michigan for 2021.
 And in 2017, 2019, and 2020, Jeff was named a Top 400 Adviser by the Financial Times.

 Jeff’s clients are high net-worth families, family offices, athletes, entertainers, business owners, corporate executives, celebrities, and retirees.
 He works with both private and publicly traded companies ranging in size from small to large.
 Additionally, Jeff’s team works with government agencies, employee benefit plans, ERISA qualified plans, endowments, foundations, and other institutional entities.
 He designs sophisticated wealth management plans and detailed financial strategies for his clients; taking into account their investment needs, ability, or willingness to assume risk, time horizon, and other factors that may affect their investment decisions.